 A proven method is to soak entirely into the water to get the dust and dirt particles completely out.
-This method is most probably not possible in your home, so it would be best if you have your shag rug cleaned by Rug Experts at least every 12 months.
+This method is most probably not possible in your home, so it would be best if you get an expert Shag Rug Cleaning at least every 12 months.

 Some rugs are made of plant-based material like coir, sisal, and rush.
 They are sustainable and the best option for those having environmental interests.
 These eco-friendly rugs have relatively opener weaves, which allow dust and dirt to stick in the foundation.
 So vacuum these rugs and the underneath floor frequently.
 If the rug is reversible, turn it over each time after vacuuming.

 In case of stain incidents with these rugs:

 The best thing about these natural-fiber rugs is that they are made of small squares sewn together.
 In other words, you could buy and save some spare squares to use when a part of your rug is damaged beyond repair.

 For more information on how to treat each stain incident, visit our Stain Removal Guide.

 Some rugs are constructed of fur, hide, or skin of animals such as sheep and cows.
 When cleaning these rugs, don’t forget to pour talcum powder all over the surface and let it sit for a couple of hours.
 Next, brush the talcum powder into the texture, shake the rug to get the powder out.
 Dip a piece of cloth in a warm soapy solution and clean the rug’s back with it.
 Finally, rinse the stained area with a deep-wet cloth and let it entirely dry out before putting it back in the room.